 In 27 subjects, the device was programmed for a 45-second exposure.
 The subjects could terminate the exposure with a "tap out" button after 15 seconds.

 In 23 subjects, the exposure was fixed at 20 seconds.
 In 4 of these subjects, the device was programmed to deliver 2 exposures.
-The first exposure was the standard thoraco-abdominal exposure, and the second was between the contra-lateral abdomen and the thigh.
+The first exposure was the standard thoraco-abdominal exposure,

 CONCLUSIONS: